petervillar/Nebet/README.md

 # Nebet
 Nebet and the Murder of the Priestess

-A DAAD adventure for the Sinclair ZX Spectrum 48k
+A DAAD adventure for the Sinclair ZX Spectrum 48k and Commodore 64